elsayed100/hr-analysis-project/README.md

 ### Link: https://drive.google.com/file/d/1t75az9n_C2uj4CRumQf9SI0QI9PIac3N/view?usp=sharing

 ### Steps:
-1) Dump the file into MySQL Database.
+1) Dump the Dataset file into MySQL Database.
 2) cleaning data using MySQL "sql_queries_cleaning_data.sql" and power Query in PowerBI.
-3) analyzing the data throuh asking and answering the questions about the data using MySQL "sql_queries_analysis_data.sql" and PowerBI.
+3) analyzing the data throuh asking and answering the questions about the data using MySQL "sql_queries_analysis_data.sql" and visualizing using PowerBI.